uschatto/SE-Final-Project/Design.md

 SecBot needs a database to store the reponses collected from VirusTotal API and Moderate content API.
 Results collected here are used to generate a daily report.

+## **Architecture Patterns**

+**Object-Oriented Pattern:**
+The bot will take the slack event(file or image shared) as an input, and send the file or image to the relevant API for checking.
+Polymorphic design helps providing a generic detection interface while delegating the request to relevant API module.
+It also enables easy addition of more module and tools in future.